ethanagon/UniprotToNtFasta/README.md

 - A species mapping file (something specifically for spimap)

 ## How to use
-Currently, you'll have to add your own Uniprot ID string and modify the script to use those files.
+Currently, you'll have to add your own text file of Uniprot accession IDs (row-separated) and modify the script to use those files.
 Input and output names are at the top.
 As you can tell, this was for personal use.
-I will change this if I start passing it around the lab or if my shame at having been a professional once catches up to me.
+I will change this if I start passing the script around the lab or if my shame at having been a professional once catches up to me.

 ## Known issues
 Some sequences (such as the protein M1CEV4 in test_list.txt) do not start with ATG, and are not from species that could be an exception.
 This is something I'm working on, so I wouldn't recommend using this seriously right now.

-The aforementioned mediocre sequence handling for ENA data might mean some seqs get missed.
+The aforementioned mediocre handling of potential bad ENA seq data might mean some seqs get missed.

-The API calls take a long time, and currently it doesn't make files halfway when it probably could do.
+The API calls take a long time, and currently it doesn't make files halfway when it probably should.

 ## Citations